-Field 8 CO 2 emissions per aerodrome pair or State pair 8.a 8.b CO 2 emissions from international flights, subject to Chapter 2, Chapter 3, and Chapter 4 requirements, per State pair (in tonnes); or CO 2 emissions from international flights, subject to Chapter 2, Chapter 3, or Chapter 4 requirements, per aerodrome pair (in tonnes).
-Field 9 Scale of data gaps 9.a 9.b Per cent of data gaps (according to criteria defined in Part 4.17 and rounded to the nearest 0.1%) Reason for data gaps if per cent of data gaps exceeds the threshold defined in 4.5.2 Field 10 Aeroplane information 10.a 10.b 10.c 10.d List of aeroplane types Aeroplane identifiers used in flight plans' Item 7 during the year for all international flights.
-Where the identifier is based on an ICAO Designator, only the ICAO Designator is to be reported Information on leased aeroplanes Average fuel burn ratio (AFBR) for each aeroplane type under 10.a in line with Doc 8643 - Aircraft Type Designator (in tonnes per hour to 3 decimal places) 10.d is only required if the aeroplane operator is using the Fuel Allocation with Block Hour method, as defined in Appendix 2.
-Field 11 Eligibility for and use of the ICAO CORSIA CO 2 Estimation and Reporting Tool (CERT) as per Chapter 2 11.a 11.b Version of the ICAO CORSIA CERT used Scope of use of the ICAO CORSIA CERT i.e., on all flights or only on the international flights not subject to offsetting requirements Field 12 Note If emissions reductions from CORSIA eligible fuel claimed 12.a 12.b Fuel type (i.e., type of fuel, feedstock and conversion process) Total mass of the neat CORSIA eligible fuel claimed (in tonnes) per fuel type the use of CORSIA eligible fuel are claimed, see Appendix 4 for supplementary information that is to be provided with the aeroplane operator's Emissions information (per fuel type) 12.c 12.d Approved Life Cycle Emissions values Emissions reductions claimed from a CORSIA eligible fuel Emissions reductions (total) Note.
-Total emissions reductions claimed from the use of all CORSIA eligible fuels (in tonnes) - During the 2019-2020 period, fields 12.a to 12.e are not required as the applicability of CORSIA offsetting requirements starts on 001 January 2021 i.e., there are no offsetting requirements and no emissions reductions from the use of CORSIA eligible fuels during the 2019-2020 period.
+Field # Data Field Details Field 11 Scale of data gaps 11.a Per cent of data gaps (according to criteria defined in Part II, Chapter 2, 2.5.1 and rounded to the nearest 0.1%) 11.b Reason for data gaps if per cent of data gaps exceeds the threshold defined in Part II, Chapter 2, 2.5.1 Field 12 Aeroplane information 12.a List of aeroplane types 12.b Aeroplane identifiers used in flight plans' Item 7 during the year for all international flights, as defined in Part II, Chapter 1, 1.1.2.
+Where the identifier is based on an ICAO Designator, only the ICAO Designator is to be reported 12.c Information on leased aeroplanes 12.d Average fuel burn ratio (AFBR) for each aeroplane type under 12.a in line with Doc 8643 - Aircraft Type Designator (in tonnes per hour to 3 decimal places) Note.- 12.d is only required if the aeroplane operator is using the Fuel Allocation with Block Hour method, as defined in Appendix 2.
+Field 13 Eligibility for and use of the ICAO CORSIA CO2 Estimation and Reporting 13.a Version of the ICAO CORSIA CERT used Tool (CERT) as per Part II, Chapter 2, 2.2.1 13.b Scope of use of the ICAO CORSIA CERT i.e., on all flights or only on the international flights, as defined in Part II, Chapter 1, 1.1.2, not subject to offsetting requirements, as defined in Part II, Chapter 3, 3.1 Field # Data Field Details Field 14 Note.- If emissions reductions from the use CORSIA eligible fuel claimed 14.a Fuel type (i.e., type of fuel, feedstock and conversion process) of CORSIA eligible fuel are claimed, see Table A5-2 for supplementary nformation that is to be provided with the aeroplane operator's Emissions Report.
+14.b Total mass of the neat CORSIA eligible fuel claimed (in tonnes) per fuel type Emissions information (per fuel type) 14.c Approved Life Cycle Emissions values 14.d Emissions reductions claimed from a CORSIA eligible fuel (as calculated in accordance with equations described in Part II, Chapter 3, 3.3 and reported in tonnes)

-Field 13 Total CO 2 emissions 13.a Total CO 2 emissions (based on total mass of fuel in tonnes from Field 5 and reported in tonnes) 13.b Total CO 2 emissions from flights subject to offsetting requirements (in tonnes) 13.c Total CO 2 emissions from international flights, subject to Chapter 2, Chapter 3, and Chapter 4 requirements. and that are not subject to offsetting requirements (in tonnes) Note: During the 2019-2020 period, only fields 13.a is required as the applicability of CORSIA offsetting requirements starts on 001 January 2021 i.e., there are no State pairs subject to offsetting requirements during the 2019-2020 period.
+Field # Data Field Details Emissions reductions (total) 14.e Total emissions reductions claimed from the use of all CORSIA eligible fuels (in tonnes) Note.- During the 2019-2020 period, fields 14.a to 14.e are not required as the applicability of Part II, Chapter 3 starts on 1 January 2021 i.e., there are no offsetting requirements and no emissions reductions from the use of CORSIA eligible fuels during the 2019-2020 period.
+Field 15 Total CO2 emissions 15.a Total CO_2 emissions (based on total mass of fuel in tonnes from Field 6 and reported in tonnes) 15.b Total CO2 emissions from flights subject to offsetting requirements, as defined in Part II, Chapter 3, 3.1 (in tonnes) 15.c Total CO_2 emissions from international flights, as defined in Part II, Chapter 1, 1.1.2 and Part II, Chapter 2, 2.1 and that are not subject to offsetting requirements, as defined in Part II, Chapter 3, 3.1 (in tonnes) Note.- During the 2019-2020 period, only field 15.a is required as the applicability of Part II, Chapter 3 starts on 1 January 2021 i.e., there are no State pairs subject to offsetting requirements during the 2019-2020 period.